Skip to content

 You can use an oven or a flame torch.
 The typical preheating temperature of medium-sized gray iron castings is 500 °F (260 °C).

 If you preheat with a flame torch, move it over the casting and concentrate on the thicker parts.
-After a while, use the temperature stick on the surface to check the temperature.
+After a while, use the proper temperature stick on the surface to check the temperature.

 If the stick melts evenly all over the casting, you are ready to weld.
 If not, continue preheating as necessary.